ChainAgnostic/CAIPs/CAIPs/caip-2.md

 ## Simple Summary

-CAIP-2 defines a way to identify a blockchain (e.g. Ethereum Mainnet, Görli, Bitcoin, Cosmos Hub) in a human-readable, developer-friendly and transaction-friendly way.
+CAIP-2 defines a way to identify a blockchain (e.g. Ethereum Mainnet, Goerli, Bitcoin, Cosmos Hub) in a human-readable, developer-friendly and transaction-friendly way.

 ## Abstract